-Thriving in Ministry is a program of Lilly Endowment Inc. that awarded 103 grants to colleges, seminaries, denominations, congregations, and other non-profits to strengthen pastoral leaders and their congregations.
+Funded by Lilly Endowment Inc., Thriving in Ministry awarded 129 grants to colleges, seminaries, denominations, congregations, and other non-profits to strengthen pastoral leaders and their congregations.
 Leadership Education at Duke Divinity provides resources and support to these projects, curating learning opportunities for project staff and sharing wisdom gleaned from the initiative.

 Pastors thrive when they have wise companions.

 Pastors dedicate their whole selves to the work of caring for the spiritual, emotional and physical needs of a congregation, sometimes finding themselves isolated from peers, mentors and exemplars.
 Pastors need wise companions for the ministry journey who understand their challenges and frustrations.
 Thriving in Ministry is committed to cultivating a culture of mentoring.

 Pastors thrive when they have agency.